Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Applications

 The two items take different amount of times to get through the gadget and may become separated.
 To fix this, after each toggle switch/toggle switch we place a \emph{grouper}, shown in Figure~\ref{fig:belt 0.16 grouper}, which reduces the distance between the items by having item which arrives first take a longer path.
 The amount of separation from a single traversal of a gadget is bounded, so we can keep the items a bounded distance apart using an appropriate sequence of groupers after each gadget.

-We place a single red circuit and a single processing unit in the left lane at the start location.
-Both items will reach the goal location if and only if the robot does. \end{proof}
+We place a single red circuit and a single blue circuit in the left lane at the start location.
+Both items will reach the goal location if and only if the agent does. \end{proof}

 \begin{theorem} In Factorio 0.16 and later, in a world with only transport belts, underground belts, splitters, and a single item, determining whether the item reaches a specified location is in NP~$\cap$~coNP. \end{theorem}